-- Must be located behind the front building line and screened from view from a Public Area. - Must be painted or stained to suit the colour scheme of the home.
-Reflective materials are not permitted. - Must be less than 12m2. - Must be less than 2.1m in height.
+- · Must be located behind the rear building line. - Must be painted or stained to suit the colour scheme of the home.
+Reflective materials are not permitted. - Must be less than 100m2. - Must be less than 5m in height. - Multiple sheds are permitted as long as the combined area is no larger than 100m2. - Your roof colour must be of a muted / earthy tone (refer to colour palette below for guidance).
+Harsh colours such as blue, red and black are not permitted.